 4) Honor purity.

 Edward Cullen in Twilight had the terrifying ability to hear what others think.
-I say terrifying because can you imagine having a friend who could hear every utterance that runs through your head?
+Can you imagine having a friend who heard every utterance that ran through your head?
 What if you possessed that talent?
-Who has an absolutely pure mind one hundred percent of the time?
+Who has an absolutely pure mind 100% of the time?

 I shudder to think about it.

 No one is pure except those who have been made pure through Christ.
 We’ve all failed in that area, but Jesus took away your filth and gave you his holiness.
-Let it show not only in your actions, but also your attitude.
+Let it show not only in your actions but also in your attitude.

 Related: The Right Reason For Purity: Do You Know What It Is?